pedrada88/preproc-textclassification/README.md

 - **Text categorization**: Available [here]() [~300 MB]
 - **Sentiment analysis**: Available [here]() [~300 MB]

-Note: If you use any of these datasets, please acknowledge the original sources (you can find them in the reference paper).
+Note 1: If you use any of these datasets, please acknowledge the original sources (you can find them in the reference paper).
+Note 2: For each class file in the datasets each line corresponds to an instance in the corpus, be it a phrase, sentence or document depending on the dataset.

 ### Code